p2p-org/economy/posts/2019-09-03-kava-the-first-decentralized-lending-platform-in-cosmos.md

 **4) De-centralized governance and ownership.** The most exciting part is that everyone can participate in the project's evolution and own a share of the network.
 All participants who stake native token `KAVA` will be rewarded for effective governance depending on transaction fees, total supply emission and repaid loan fees.

-Cosmos ecosystem is designed with existing assets like Bitcoin or Ripple in mind.
+Cosmos ecosystem is designed with existing assets like `BTC` or `XRP` in mind.
 If we assume that just `1%` of `BTC` will take part in DeFi it will result in more than `1,5 billion USD` value injection also adding to a scarcity of `BTC` positively influencing the cryptocurrency market in general.

 ---
 *In the next chapters we will dive deeper into details of Kava platform and cover staking benefits, CDP, existing risks associated with staking and other important topics.*